zen25/nilva/doc/implementation_notes.md

 ### Dev Environment

-**Q**: What is the erlang's equivalent of `dir()` in Python?
+**Q**: What is the Erlang's equivalent of `dir()` in Python?

 ##### Rebar3

 Rebar3 comes with lots of features.
 Some things I was not aware of:
-    - "rebar3 shell" launches an interactice shell from which you can compile, run tests & run dialyzer
+    - "rebar3 shell" launches an interactive shell from which you can compile, run tests & run dialyzer
     - running dialyzer compiles the code.
 No need to do the compile step as a separate step
     - you can launch an app by " > rebar3 shell --apps nilva"